uforia/netchecker/README.md

 # Description

 Netchecker lets you offline-check a list of IP addresses against known AS numbers/names.
 Works with both IPv4 and IPv6!
-This tool is useful for checking of e.g. leaked/dumped IPs against ASNs to see if there are matches, without having to internet sources and possibly announcing your interest in the checked IPs.
+This tool is useful for checking of e.g. leaked/dumped IPs against ASNs to see if there are matches, without having to use internet sources and thereby risking the possibility of announcing your interest in the checked IPs.

 # Installation

 1) pip install netaddr (or apt-get install python-netaddr, or whatever else your distro uses)
 2) grab a list of IPs to check and put them in plaintext in a file, one per line, e.g.: "ips.txt"
 3) ./netchecker.py ips.txt

 # Configuration

 1) Should be only one thing: open up netchecker.py in your favourite editor and change the 'MyASN' variable's contents at the top!

 # Requirements